 General Practice is at crisis point.

-General Practitioners are the specialty that does everything; from birth to death we diagnose almost all medical conditions and manage them ourselves.
+General Practitioners are the Medical Speciality that does everything; from birth to death we diagnose almost all medical conditions and manage them ourselves.
 We manage increasingly complex medicine, and we can hold all your conditions together, knowing which affects the other.
-No other specialty can do this.
+No other speciality can do this.
 Much work that used to be in-hospital has been shifted to General Practice, without funding to match the increased workload.

 Do you realise, that our generation now faces the possibility of not having a GP in the next 10 years?
 Our health system will collapse if the current trajectory of poor funding continues.
 If GPs were to stop working even one day per week, the extra load on the health system would be untenable.